docsforadobe/after-effects-plugin-guide/docs/effect-basics/errors.rst

 By relying on After Effects code for utility functions, you should be able to get your image processing algorithms implemented quickly.

-This will discussed in the next chapter.
+This will discussed in :ref:`effect-details/effect-details`.